dvklopfenstein/prtgitlog/doc/md/README_example_succint.md

 ```

 ### CMDLINE: Call _git log_ from the command line
-Each commit has header information, followed by file information.
+Each commit has header information, followed by file information for that commit.

 ```
 $ git log --after "2 days"